High School Curriculum

 CERAMICS State ID #05159A000

-Ceramics is a class that will give students the experience to learn and work with different types of hand building, wheel throwing, and glazing techniques.
+Ceramics is a class that will give students the experience to learn and work with different types of hand and slab building techniques using different glazing techniques.
 Students will create functional and decorative types of pottery.
-Sculpture is the second aspect of the class that exposes students to the work of three-dimensional design.
-Students will design and create sculptures that cover elements like texture, space, unity, balance, and form.
+Students will construct cylinders, vases, cups, bowls, plates, and other functional works using molds, texture plates and templates made by the students.

 ADVANCED STUDIO ( College Preparatory) State ID #05170A000